candlepin/candlepin.github.io/docs/candlepin/subscription_types.md

 stacking_id: <some_product_stack_id>
 ```

+One quantity of Storage Band Subscription Pool means coverage of 1 TB of storage capacity.
+So Subscription that has marketing product with multilier 512 can be used to sell multiples of 512 TB of storage.

 The fact that Storage Band Subscriptions are multi-entitlement and that they have stacking_id means that its easy to cumulatively cover the storage space.

-One quantity of Subscription Pool means coverage of 1 TB of CEPH storage capacity.
-So for example Subscription that has marketing product with multilier 512 can be used to sell multiples of 512 TB of CEPH storage.

 ## Derived